MalikiOne/JaLBot/README.md

 # Features:
 Commands

 JaLBOT (BETA) Discord Bot Commands:
-The Bot only works in #general

 Available Commands:

 Interative Commands (@x shoots @y)

 - !pet. !dank, !shoot, !chill

 Commands

-!gif <image tags>
+- !gif <image tags>

 	returns a random gif matching the tags passed

-!game <name of game>
+- !game <name of game>

-    pings channel asking if anyone wants to play
+	Pings channel asking if anyone wants to play

-!reddit [subreddit]
+- !reddit [subreddit]

 	Returns the top post on reddit.
 Can optionally pass a subreddit to get the top post there instead

-!youtube <video name>
+- !youtube <video name>

-    gets youtube video matching tags
+	Gets youtube video matching tags

-!steam
+- !steam

 	Steam Community Group

-!lasttweet
+- !lasttweet

 	Last Tweet From Timmac Twitter

-!bd
+- !bd

-    information about BetterDiscord
+	Information about BetterDiscord

-!johncena
+- !johncena

 	The one and only

-!hype
+- !hype

 	timmacHYPE Animated

-!twitch <streamer name>
+- !twitch <streamer name>

 	timmac, shroomz, floppy, honyolo, monty. jounie, ming, mrmoon

-!ping
+- !ping

 	responds pong, useful for checking if bot is alive

 ## RSS:
     you can create an rss.json file adding rss feeds as commands.
 See rss.json.example in the config folder for details